ChrstphrHll/npc_gen/students/Jandar Pleufan.md

   int: 17
   str: 8
   wis: 16
-track: Protection
-trait: I'm full of inspiring and cautionary tales from my military experience relevant to almost every combat situation.
-trait1: Forgiving
-trait2: Domineering
 year: 1
+guild: Elkenval
+partyID: 91
 ---
 # Jandar Pleufan
 ---
 ### Description
 - 1st year Gnome Ranger in Elkenval
-- straight dark red hair that's parted to the side, slightly obscuring an eye, Green eyes, and Brown skin
+- straight dark red hair that's parted to the side, slightly obscuring an eye, Blue eyes, and Brown skin
 - Is Forgiving and Domineering, and has Family as their ideal

 ### Organizations